The Canadian Jewish News: Resumption of publication and second closure

-On June 14, 2013, the CJN's board announced that it would resume publication of its print edition in August 2013 after moving to smaller offices and pending the results of a subscription and advertising drive and various changes to the newspaper's business model.
+On June 14, 2013, The CJN's board announced that it would resume publication of its print edition in August 2013 after moving to smaller offices and pending the results of a subscription and advertising drive and various changes to the newspaper's business model.
 Among others, editor Mordechai Ben-Dat and senior staffer and columnist Sheldon Kirshner were let go.

 The newspaper was subsequently reorganized under new leadership, and with a drastically reduced staff, beginning in January 2014, with Elizabeth Wolfe, daughter of Ray Wolfe, becoming president and former Jerusalem Report, National Post and Maclean's journalist Yoni Goldstein becoming the newspaper's editor.
 Goldstein subsequently introduced a more diverse range of contributors to the newspaper.
 The content of the newly revamped paper was described as "racier" and was more reliant on freelancers.

 By 2016, the newspaper's subscriptions remained mostly unchanged at 31,000, but Wolfe reported advertising and subscription revenues were enough to invest in new projects.

 The paper announced that it would cease publication with its 9 April 2020 issue, with its final circulation estimated at 32,000.
 It had suffered from financial shortfalls for years, which were exacerbated by the impact of the coronavirus pandemic in Canada on its finances.
-CJN president Elizabeth Wolfe stated that "The CJN suffered from a pre-existing condition and has been felled by COVID-19."
+The CJN's president Elizabeth Wolfe stated that "The CJN suffered from a pre-existing condition and has been felled by COVID-19."

 Revival in digital form

 In May 2021, The CJN resumed publication once again, for the first time without a physical weekly newspaper.
 Instead, it returned at a new website, thecjn.ca, which resumed its reporting tradition.
 The CJN also printed its first magazine for pre-existing subscribers in March 2021, which has since continued as a quarterly.
+At the end of 2023, longtime editor-in-chief Yoni Goldstein stepped down and was replaced by CEO Michael Weisdorf.

-In addition, they launched a new frequent email newsletter and began several original podcasts.
-The current list includes The CJN Daily, a daily newscast hosted by Ellin Bessner, author of Double Threat; Bonjour Chai, hosted by Rabbi Avi Finegold and Phoebe Maltz Bovy, a columnist with The Globe and Mail and the author of The Perils of "Privilege"; Menschwarmers, about Jews and sports; Culturally Jewish, about Canadian Jewish arts and culture, hosted by actors Ilana Zackon and David Sklar; Not That Kind of Rabbi, hosted by CBC veteran Ralph Benmergui; and Rivkush, about Jews of colour, hosted by Rivka Campbell.
+As part of the 2021 revival, The CJN launched an audio podcast network.
+The current list includes North Star, a daily newscast hosted by Ellin Bessner, author of Double Threat; Not in Heaven, hosted by Rabbi Avi Finegold; The Jewish Angle, hosted by Phoebe Maltz Bovy, a columnist with The Globe and Mail and the author of The Perils of "Privilege"; and Menschwarmers, about Jews and sports.
+Past podcast programs have been hosted by CBC veteran Ralph Benmergui, Conservative deputy leader Melissa Lantsman, Black Jewish activist Rivka Campbell, Palestinian peace activist Yafa Sakkejha, comedian Laura Leibow, and business journalist and author Jared Lindzon.
 In 2024, The CJN debuted its first original audio drama podcast, Justice: A Holocaust Zombie Story, about media narratives and generational trauma.
 The show was produced in association with the Ashkenaz Foundation.

-At the end of 2023, longtime editor-in-chief Yoni Goldstein stepped down and was replaced by CEO Michael Weisdorf.
-The CJN also began hosting live podcast tapings across Toronto.
-Initial guests included actress Jennifer Podemski and sports broadcaster Michael Landsberg.
+The CJN has produced several live podcast events with high-profile guests, including actress Jennifer Podemski, sports broadcaster Michael Landsberg, and comedians Adrienne Fish, Nour Hadidi, AJ Bate and Dan Rosen.